atran/parkov/README.md

 ## Use

 Partition a FAT32 portion on the SD Card.
-Mount it on `\mnt\storage`.
+Mount it on `/mnt/storage`.
 Place files to be played there.